-- 6.5 A special meeting may be called at any time: - by the Provost or in the absence of the Provost, by a Depute Provost; or - by a written request signed by at least as many councillors as represents the quorum of the Council (which is 5) or Committee of the Council (see Standing Order 3.5) and which specifies the business proposed.
-Appointed members and co-opted members must not be included in the quorum number; - the agenda for a special meeting will be limited to the item of business specified in the request for the meeting. - 6.6 The agenda for a special meeting will be limited to items of business requiring a decision before the next ordinary meeting of the Council or of the relevant committee.
-If the Head of Resources and Governance believes that a request for a special meeting contains an item of business that does not meet this requirement, the item will be removed from the agenda.
+- 6.5 A special meeting may be called at any time: - by the Provost or in the absence of the Provost, by a Depute Provost; or - by a written or emailed request signed or supported by at least as many councillors as represents the quorum of the Council (which is 5) or Committee of the Council (see Standing Order 3.5) and which specifies the business proposed.
+Appointed members and co-opted members must not be included in the quorum number; - the agenda for a special meeting will be limited to the items of business specified in the request for the meeting. - 6.6 The agenda for a special meeting will be limited to items of business requiring a decision before the next ordinary meeting of the Council or of the relevant committee.
+If the Clerk believes that a request for a special meeting contains an item of business that does not meet this requirement, the item will be removed from the agenda.
 The councillors who have asked for the special meeting will be told this.
-They can ask for the item to be included on the agenda of the next scheduled ordinary meeting of the Council or appropriate committee. - 6.7 A special meeting will be held within 10 working days from when the Head of Resources and Governance receives a valid request.
+They can ask for the item to be included on the agenda of the next scheduled ordinary meeting of the Council or appropriate committee. - 6.7 A special meeting will be held within 10 working days from when the Clerk receives a valid request.
 This Standing Order may not be suspended.